 Griffiths Architects has a great depth of experience across numerous project types and delivers innovative solutions that embrace environmental responsibility with elegant and simple solutions.
 The projects are the product of working closely with clients, carefully assessing their expectations, and delivering high quality results.

-Cover: Revised development render from Marine Parade.
-Courtesy Klopper Davis Architects April 2021.
+Cover: Development render from Marine Parade.
+Baltinas 2022

 Revision History